Deland-Labs/dfinity-call-error-standard/README.md

-# DOT NOT USE IT
+# DOT NOT do IT

-Please do not use it !
+Please do not do it !

-assert! can not revert state updated before any outside call
+assert!() can not revert state updated before any outside call.

 ```